cheetiedotpy/sound2-docs/docs/api.md

 ```lua
 Sound2.GetAllPlayingSounds() => {Sound2}
 ```
-Returns a table with all the currently playing `Sound2` Objects.
+Returns a table with all the currently playing `Sound2` Instances.
-## Sound2 Object
+## Sound2 Instance
 ### Sound2:Play()
 ```lua
 Sound2:Play() => void
 ```
-Plays the current `Sound2` Object.
+Plays the current `Sound2` Instance.
 Will not stop automatically if `Roblox Instance` is `.Looped`
 ### Sound2:Pause()
 ```lua
 Sound2:Pause() => void
 ```
-Pauses the current object if playing.
+Pauses the current Instance if playing.
 Can only be resumed by `Sound2:Resume()` !!! warning
-    Using `:Play()` is used on a paused object will create a new `Roblox Sound Instance` Avoid using `:Play()` on paused objects!
+    Using `:Play()` is used on a paused Instance will create a new `Roblox Sound Instance` Avoid using `:Play()` on paused Instances!
 ### Sound2:Resume()
 ```lua
 Sound2:Resume() => void
 ```
-Resumes the `Sound2` Object if paused.
+Resumes the `Sound2` Instance if paused.
 ### Sound2:Stop()
 ```lua
 Sound2:Stop() => void
 ```
-Stops the current `Sound2` Object if playing.
+Stops the current `Sound2` Instance if playing.
 ### Sound2:SetCallback()
 ```lua
 Sound2:SetCallback(EventName : string, Callback : () => void) => void